-This item indicates that a SATA port specified by the user is not installed or not present.
+This item indicates that a SATA port specified by the user is installed (present) or not.

 Port 0 ~ Port 5 SATA Device Type (Available when a SATA port is detected)

 Use this item to specify if the SATA port specified by the user should be connected to a Solid State drive or a Hard Disk Drive.
 The options are Hard Disk Drive and Solid State Drive.